-There are three different options for applying for SSDI or SSI, depending on whether you are eligible for SSDI or SSI.
+There are three different options for applying for SSDI or SSI, depending on whether you're eligible for SSDI or SSI.

 SSDI applicants can apply online.
-If you are applying for SSDI, you can apply online at www.ssa.gov/pgm/disability.htm.
-SSI applicants cannot apply online.
+If you're applying for SSDI, you can apply online at www.ssa.gov/pgm/disability.htm.
+SSI applicants can start the process online but they need to have an appointment in person or over the phone to finish the application.

 You can apply at your local field office.
 You can apply at your local field office regardless of whether you are applying for SSI or SSDI.
 Some field offices require appointments so call the SSA at 800-772-1213 before you go.